metacom27/Dploit/README.md

-This repository is for the Metasploit
+This repository is for the Metasploit especially in PDF attack.

 add to metasploit /modules/exploits/windows/fileformat/